danwinship/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 * This leverages existing implementation, requiring no major changes.

 #### `PreferClose`
+* **Meaning:**
-* **Meaning:** Attempts to route traffic to endpoints within the same zone as the client.
+  * Attempts to route traffic to endpoints within the same zone as the client.
 If no endpoints are available within the zone, traffic would be routed to other zones.
+  * If the Service has endpoints that are part of a DaemonSet deployed to all nodes, then it attempts to route traffic to endpoints on the same node as the client.
+If no endpoints are available on the same node, traffic would be routed to other nodes (though still preferring the same zone, if relevant).

 * This preference will be implemented by the use of Hints within EndpointSlices.
-* We already use Hints to implement `service.kubernetes.io/topology-mode: Auto` In a similar manner, the EndpointSlice controller will now also populate hints for `trafficDistribution: PreferClose` -- although in this case, the zone hint will match the endpoint of the zone itself.
+  * We already use `Hints.ForZones` to implement `service.kubernetes.io/topology-mode: Auto` In a similar manner, the EndpointSlice controller will now also populate zone hints for `trafficDistribution: PreferClose` -- although in this case, the zone hint will match the endpoint of the zone itself.
+  * For the same-node preference, the EndpointSlice controller will set a new `Hints.ForSameNode` field (to `true`) to indicate to the service proxy that clients on the same node as this endpoint should prefer it.
+This will be set
+    when:
+      * the Service has `PreferClose` traffic distribution, and
+      * the Service has endpoints on all or all-but-one of the Ready nodes, and
+      * the endpoints of the Service are Pods that have `OwnerReferences` indicating that they are all part of the same DaemonSet.

 * While it may seem redundant to populate the hints here since kube-proxy can already derive the zone hint from the endpoints zone (as they would be the same), we will still use this for implementation simply because of the reason